 Location, Location, Location.

 If you’ve ever moved from province to province then you’ll probably already know this, but location is another big factor in the calculation of your car insurance rate.
 Depending on where you live in Canada your rates could drastically higher or lower than average.
 Ontario has the highest insurance rates in the country, with Alberta coming in with the second highest.
 Unfortunately car insurance is a service that all divers need and moving to another province simply to qualify for cheaper insurance isn’t a practical option.

-Not only will you be judged based on your gender, education, financial history and the place you live you’ll also be judged on your ages.
-If you’re less than 25 your insurance rate will be highest you’ll pay until you turn 75 and then it will increase rapidly.
-People between the ages 25 and 55 (adults) will pay a relativity consistent rate for those 30 years.
-Again this is a factor that you can’t really change, but it’s a good idea to know and understand what affects the price you pay for insurance.
+Not only will you be judged based on your gender, education, financial history and the place you live you’ll also be judged on your age.
+According to a study conducted by Insureye, Canadians between the ages of 25 – 30 paid the highest amount and Canadians between the ages of 56 -60 paid the lowest.
+However, while your insurance rate falls with age, it does pick up again as you turn 75.
+This is a factor that you can’t really change, but it’s a good idea to know and understand what affects the price you pay for insurance.